-No shares were repurchased during the first quarter 2017.
+No shares have been repurchased during 2017.
 The Company repurchased 783,212 shares at an average price of \$5.23 during the first quarter 2016.
-As of the first quarter 2016, the Company had no shares that could still be repurchased under previously approved programs.
+There are no current programs to repurchase shares.

-8. Benefit Plans
+9. Benefit Plans

 Employee Benefit Plans

 The Company's 401(k) plan covers all of the U.S. employees beginning the first day of the month following the first month of their employment.
 Under this plan, employees may elect to contribute up to 15% of their current compensation to the 401(k) plan up to the statutorily prescribed annual limit.
 The Company matches employee contributions up to 4% and may also make discretionary contributions to the 401(k) plan.
 The Company also contributes to various retirement plans for foreign employees.